 Types of Freshwater Aquarium Eels & Care

-There are technically 10 different freshwater aquarium eels that can be kept in a home aquarium.
-For the most part, eels require a certain level of salt in their water, but the 10 we are going to discuss below can live in 100% freshwater.
+There are technically 10 different freshwater eels that can be kept in a home aquarium.
+For the most part, eels like a certain level of salt in their water, but the 10 we are going to discuss below can live in 100% freshwater.

 Keep in mind that eels can be aggressive, they can get very large, need lots of space, and are definitely not ideal for beginner aquarium owners.

-Let’s go over the most common and popular types of freshwater aquarium eels and how to take care of them.
+Let’s go over the most common and popular types of eels and how to take care of them.

 1. Tire Track Eel